 Several people have ideas but those ideas cannot be turned into reality all alone.
 Sometimes the help of others is required.
 In order to clinch funding nailing your investor pitch is important.
-In such case, the fear of idea stealing becomes very obvious.
-Is this fear really worth?
+In such a case, the fear of idea stealing becomes very obvious.
+Is this fear really worth it?
 Or is it just a myth?

 How can I share an idea yet be safe from someone stealing it?
 Is it good to even share an idea before giving it a shape?

 What causes this fear is stories that people hear about others who have been robbed of fame.
 It is because someone fled with their big idea.
 It happens, but it is very rare.
 Almost everything is a reversal of something else.
 It is easy to conclude that someone stole an idea by simply finding another.
 We see a new product and shout, “I had this idea five years ago.”